 Final orders issued by the Department's Bureau of Hearings and Appeals must be implemented within 30 calendar days of the final order if ruled in favor of the appellant.
 If there is continued failure to implement the service, the ODP regional office will notify the County Commissioners/AE Governing Board of the program's failure to provide waiver services in accordance with their Operating Agreement and require an immediate plan from the Commissioners/AE Governing Board to comply.
 Any further failure to implement the service will result in sanctions being imposed in accordance with the AE Operating Agreement.

 Appendix F: Participant-Rights

-a.
+- a.
 Operation of Grievance/Complaint System.
-Select one:

-No. This Appendix does not apply
+Select one: - No. This Appendix does not apply b.

-Yes.
-The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver b.
 Operational Responsibility.
 Specify the state agency that is responsible for the operation of the grievance/complaint system: